ChrisFeng1998/Sparse-Beta-Regression-Model/README.md

 - the `simulation_results` subdirectory contains the raw output from the simulations
 - `generate_summary.Rmd` contains code for producing the simulation summaries presented in the paper, such as confidence intervals and error plots.

+The code for the inference of degree heterogeneity parameter $\beta$ under different scenarios is stored in the directory `Inference_of_beta`.

 ### ERC model